GPUs¶

 Scheduling GPUs¶

-Additionally, when requesting a job using sbatch
+When requesting a job using sbatch

-is the number of GPUs you need.
+with the number of GPUs you need.
+Quotas and constraints are available on our Hardware Summary

 Note